apache/metron/metron-analytics/metron-profiler/README.md

     }
     ```

 1. Ensure that test messages are being sent to the Profiler's input topic in Kafka.
-The Profiler will consume messages from the `inputTopic` defined in the Profiler's configuration (see [Configuring the Profiler](#configuring-the-profiler)).
+The Profiler will consume messages from the input topic defined in the Profiler's configuration (see [Configuring the Profiler](#configuring-the-profiler)).
 By default this is the `indexing` topic.

 1. Check the HBase table to validate that the Profiler is writing the profile.
 Remember that the Profiler is flushing the profile every 15 minutes.
 You will need to wait at least this long to start seeing profile data in HBase.
     ```